flokk.

 Maritime Museum of Montenegro

 Housed inside a grand 18th-century palace on Trg od Drva, this museum covers Montenegro's naval history with ship models, maps, weapons, and period uniforms.
-It holds attention for about an hour and o
+It holds attention for about an hour and older kids in particular tend to find the battle exhibits and navigational instruments genuinely engaging.

 culture